dschveninger/dschveninger.github.io/README.md

 ## Information about Doug Schveninger

 [Background Summaries](dougschveninger/about/history.md)

-## TODO to review ad add to the site
+## TODO: review and add to the site

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.